Ancient Worship For Today

 Find an Ancient Faith that will transform your life.
 Learn more about St. Thomas Church.

-The re-evangelisation of post Christian western culture is one of the mandates of St. Thomas Church.
+We are here to assist and serve you in your journey to see an conservative historic Church presence formed in your local area.
 Liturgical Churches were the formation of Christian culture in the west with historical creeds of the Church.
 Many are looking for this substance and foundation of what early Christians believed and died for in the pre-Constantine era.
 This dependence on early Church disciplines and practices that have stood the test of time which have been carried on by Apostles and bishops gives us confidence that we are perpetuating the ancient faith (Jude 1:3).

 COMMON QUESTIONS